Last Updated on March 23, 2023

 - You are only allowed 1 plastic bag per person.

-You need room for your shampoo, shower gel, toothpaste, mascara, and other liquid items.
+You probably also need room for your shampoo, shower gel, toothpaste, mascara, and other liquid items.

 You don’t need 3.4 oz of perfume if you are only going on a short trip.
 So those little sample size perfumes can be great for traveling.
 If you come across any free sample bottles and like the scent then save them for your vacation.

-Alternatively, you could pour some perfume from a larger bottle into perfume atomizer.
+Alternatively, you could decant some perfume from a larger bottle into perfume atomizer.
 These little bottles hold enough perfume for around 70 sprays making them ideal for a vacation.

 It’s also worth noting that these rules only apply to perfumes that you are attempting to take through security screening.
 If you buy the perfume in the store after you have passed the security checkpoint you can take it on the plane and pack it wherever you want.